-The strategic plan comprises six priority areas:
+The strategic plan comprises five priority areas:

-- Strategic Goal 1: AUGMENT Awareness of CME’s Value
+- Strategic Goal 1: Act with Integrity

-- Strategic Goal 3: ACCELERATE the Evolution of CME
+- Strategic Goal 3: Provide Exemplary Service

-- Strategic Goal 4: ASSIST CME Educators
+- Strategic Goal 4: Promote Diversity and Inclusion

-- Strategic Goal 5: ADVANCE Data Systems
+- Strategic Goal 5: Demonstrate the Power of Collaboration

 The objectives of this strategic plan are ambitious, but we believe that together with our staff, leadership, colleagues in the CME community, and our stakeholders across the health system, we can realize our shared vision of leveraging the power of education to improve the quality of care for the patients and communities we serve.